aws-samples/cdk-eks-blueprints-patterns/docs/patterns/security/securityhub.md

 The objective of this pattern is to demonstrate how to enable Security Hub in your AWS account, verify that it is enabled, and get findings from Security Hub.

-The pattern will enable Security Hub in the `CDKCDK_DEFAULT_ACCOUNT` and `CDK_DEFAULT_REGION`, but only if it is not already enabled.
+The pattern will enable Security Hub in the `CDK_DEFAULT_ACCOUNT` and `CDK_DEFAULT_REGION`, but only if it is not already enabled.
 If Security Hub is already enabled in the target AWS account and region the stack will fail and be rolled back.

 ## Prerequisites